 “A lot of prime lenders have also moved away from force-placed insurance because of the cost and collection of it if necessary — it’s a very outdated model at this point,” Massey said.
 “Despite some of the risk, the upside is not there.”

 The second problem is that lenders do not generally have access to outsourced tracking data.
 In the past, insurance monitoring was wholly based on paper mail, which either got ignored or doesn’t tell the lender what was conveyed to the consumer in the letter.

 “Whether it’s a new policy notification or new policy change, [insurance monitoring] is critical and a key to what any lender — prime or subprime — can benefit from,” Garcia said, noting a higher need for insurance monitoring for subprime lenders working with high-risk borrowers.

 The third challenge for lenders is that they do not currently have a cost-effective solution for ensuring collateral protection — this is where a third-party vendor comes in to offset operational costs and turn that paper mail into useful digital data.

 Vendors like DIMONT provide 92% coverage rate through electronic coverage with insurance carriers — essentially taking the problem by enhancing borrower and collection strategies through its insurance monitoring data.

 “What we’ve created is data-driven solutions that provide increased analytics and enable improved borrower outreach strategies,” Garcia said.
-“It’s a seamless way for lenders to have the ability to move back into the insurance market.”Like This Post
+“It’s a seamless way for lenders to have the ability to move back into the insurance market.”1 - Reader Likes This Post